 The department was started in the year 1962 along with the establishment of the Institute.
 In 2003, the Department has been recognized as a Research Centre by Visvesvaraya Technological University, Belagavi and offers Ph.D and MS(by Research) programs.
 PG program in Computer Applications in Industrial Drives has been started in the year 2004.
 UG programme has been accredited by NBA since 2001.
-The department has 18 wellqualified faculty members.
-The entire faculty holds postgraduate degree specialized in diversified areas of Electrical Engineering like Power Systems, Power Electronics, Control Systems, Electrical Machines, etc. 13 of the faculty members are doctorates from various esteemed institutions like University of Ontario Institute of Technology (UOIT), Ontario, Canada, IISc, Bangalore, IIT-Dhanbad, NITK, Surathkal, Vellore Institute of Technology, Vellore, Visvesvaraya Technological University, Belagavi, Pondicherry University, Pondicherry and Jain University, Bengaluru.
+The department has 17 well-qualified faculty members.
+The entire faculty holds postgraduate degree specialized in diversified areas of Electrical Engineering like Power Systems, Power Electronics, Control Systems, Electrical Machines, etc. 12 of the faculty members are doctorates from various esteemed institutions like IISc, Bangalore, IIT-Dhanbad, NITK, Surathkal, Vellore Institute of Technology, Vellore, Technological University, Belagavi, Pondicherry University, Visvesvarava Pondicherry and Jain University, Bengaluru.
 In addition, the department is actively involved in research, testing and consultancy in the area of high voltage applications under the able guidance of Dr. G. R. Nagabhushana, Formerly Chairman, Dept. of High Voltage Engineering, Indian Institute of Science, Bangalore, and is presently with the department as Professor Emeritus.
-Also, Sri.
-K V Jayaram, Retired JM-DGM, Bokaro Steel Plant /SAIL is with the department for all the activities related to Home and Building Automation lab.
 The main focus of the department is to impart quality technical education to students in UG, PG and Ph.D levels based on OBE.
 Many technical activities are in place to enhance both technical and communication skills for students and staff.